Leveraging a knowledge base to boost customer success

 A knowledge base is a centralized database of information that can be organized, stored and searched for future accessibility.
 Everyone, employees and customers alike, can use your knowledge base to help them find answers to any questions or concerns they might have regarding your product or service.

-Knowledge bases include FAQs, troubleshooting guides, user manuals, product updates, how-to articles, and much more.
+Knowledge bases include FAQs, troubleshooting guides, user manuals, customer service scripts, product updates, how-to articles, and much more.
 And not only do that act as your 24/7 help desk, but when done right, they can free up your customer support reps’ time.
 So, instead of spending their time answering queries about minor problems, they can focus on solving more complex customer issues

 Intrigued about creating a knowledge base for your business?
 Then, read below to find out how.